Wander Franco Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in the league.
+- The 9.3 strikeouts per nine innings put together by the Red Sox pitching staff ranks eighth in MLB.

-- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.73).
+- The Red Sox's 5.06 team ERA ranks 23rd across all league pitching staffs.

-- The Red Sox rank 25th in baseball in home runs given up (19 total, 1.7 per game).
+- Red Sox pitchers combine to surrender 20 total home runs at a clip of 1.7 per game (to rank 25th in the league).

-- Sale (1-0) pitches for the Red Sox to make his third start this season.
+- The Red Sox will send Kluber (0-2) to the mound to make his third start of the season.

-- The left-hander last appeared on Thursday against the Detroit Tigers, when he went five innings, allowing three earned runs while giving up four hits.
+- In his last time out -- in relief on Tuesday -- the righty threw 2/3 innings against the Tampa Bay Rays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.